I’m a professional travel photographer, and one of the most popular questions I’m asked by readers and students is what the best travel camera is.

 I’m also going to go through in detail what you need to look for when buying a camera for travelling, and why each is important, so you can make the best choice for you.

-Remember, the best camera for travelling is going to be very dependent on your needs and situation, but after reading this post you should be able to pick the right camera for you.
-I also have a guide to the best cameras for hiking and backpacking which contains some different options specific to those requirements.
+Remember, the best camera for travel is going to be very dependent on your needs and situation, but after reading this post you should be able to pick the right camera for you.

 This guide will also work if you are looking to buy a camera for someone else, and I recommend taking a look at our photography gift guide for more ideas of what to buy a photographer too.

-Now, let’s get started by looking at what you need to think about when picking a camera for travel.
+Now, before we dive into individual camera recommendations, let’s get started by looking at what you need to think about when picking a camera for travel.
+This is essential reading, as understanding what you are looking for when buying a camera will help you make a truly informed decision.

 What To Consider When Picking A Travel Camera